SwiftyTesseract/SwiftyTesseract/README.md

 4.0.0 contains a lot of major breaking changes and there have been issues when migrating from Xcode 11 to 12 with versions 3.x.x.
 The `support/3.x.x` branch has been created to be able to address any issues for those who are unable or unwilling to migrate to the latest version.
 This branch is only to support blocking issues and will not see any new features.

 ### Support for Cocoapods and Carthage Dropped
 As the Swift Package Manager improves year over year, I have been decided to take advantage of binary Swift Packages that were announced during WWDC 2020 to eliminate having the dependency files being built ad-hoc and served out of the main source repo.
 This also has the benefit for being able to support other platforms via Swift Package Manager like Linux because the project itself is no longer dependent on Tesseract being vendored out of the source repository.
-While I understand this may cause some churn with exiting projects that rely on SwiftyTesseract as a dependency, Apple platforms themselves have their own first-party OCR support through the [Vision APIs](https://developer.apple.com/documentation/vision/recognizing_text_in_images).
+While I understand this may cause some churn with existing projects that rely on SwiftyTesseract as a dependency, Apple platforms themselves have their own first-party OCR support through the [Vision APIs](https://developer.apple.com/documentation/vision/recognizing_text_in_images).

 ## `SwiftyTesseract` class renamed to `Tesseract`
 The SwiftyTesseract class name felt a bit verbose and is more descriptive of the project than the class itself.
 To disambiguate between Google's Tesseract project and SwiftyTesseract's `Tesseract` class, all mentions of the class will be displayed as a code snippet: `Tesseract`.